February 20, 2026

-The holiday season is once again upon us, bringing all our favourite festive traditions along with it.
-No matter how you plan to celebrate this year, there’s one unfortunate winter tradition that is likely to make an appearance in all holiday plans—the tedious and repetitive task of shoveling snow.
+The holiday season is once again upon us, bringing all our favorite festive traditions along with it.
+No matter how you plan to celebrate this year, there’s one unfortunate winter tradition that is likely to make an appearance in all holiday plans - the tedious and repetitive task of shoveling snow.
 Though the magical first snowfall is one of the most exciting parts of the winter season, it is often overshadowed by dread of the back pain brought on by snow removal.
+Shoveling snow is a high-intensity, full-body workout that significantly stresses the spine.

 In this article we will go over some tips and tricks on preventing and managing shoveling pains so you can enjoy your holidays to their fullest.
+If you have back problems or pre-existing conditions, consider using a snow blower or hiring a professional for snow removal to avoid aggravating your back pain.
+Choosing the right shovel, such as a lightweight ergonomic shovel with a curved handle, is also crucial to reduce strain and prevent injury.
+Additionally, be aware that shoveling snow can pose other health risks, such as heart attacks, especially for those with underlying health issues.
 But first, let’s identify why shoveling is so hard on the lower back.

 Why is shoveling so painful?